python-cffi/cffi/doc/source/index.rst

 defined in another part for its own usage.
-Note that the include() method has no effect on functions, constants and global variables, which must anyway be accessed directly from the ``lib`` object returned by the original FFI instance.  *New in version 0.5.*
+Note that the include() method has no effect on functions, constants and global variables, which must anyway be accessed directly from the ``lib`` object returned by the original FFI instance.  *Note that you should only use one ffi object per library; the intended usage of ffi.include() is if you want to interface with several inter-dependent libraries.*  For only one library, make one ``ffi`` object.
+(If the source becomes too large, split it up e.g. by collecting the cdef/verify strings from multiple Python modules, as long as you call ``ffi.verify()`` only once.)  *New in version 0.5.*

 .. "versionadded:: 0.5" --- inlined in the previous paragraph